ammar257ammar/psbap-vina/README.md

-# AutoDock Vina Docker
+# PSnpBind AutoDock Vina Docker

-This repository is part of the "Pocket SNPs effect on protein-ligand Binding Affinity Prediction (PSBAP)" project and it is a submodule of the main repository
+This repository is part of the "Pocket SNPs Effect On Protein-Ligand Binding Affinity Project (PSnpBind)" and it is a submodule of the main repository

 https://github.com/ammar257ammar/pocket-snps-effect-binding-affinity

-Please prepare and build the docker using the following instruction and refer back to the previous link for proper usage in the context of PSBAP project.
+Please prepare and build the docker using the following instruction and refer back to the previous link for proper usage in the context of PSnpBind project.

-1. ### First, clone this repository, then follow next!
+### First, clone this repository.

-### Download AutoDock Vina and related tools
+### Second, download AutoDock Vina and related tools

 1. Download AutoDock software from the following link